-This Parent Handbook is an important document intended to help you become acquainted with Never Grow Up, Inc. This document is intended to provide guidelines and general descriptions only; it is not the final word in all cases.
+This Parent Handbook is an important document intended to help you become acquainted with The Academy.
+This document is intended to provide guidelines and general descriptions only; it is not the final word in all cases.
 Individual circumstances may call for individual attention.

-Because the Company's operations may change, the contents of this Handbook may be changed at any time, with or without notice, in an individual case or generally, at the sole discretion of management.
+Because The Academy's operations may change, the contents of this Handbook may be changed at any time, with or without notice, in an individual case or generally, at the sole discretion of management.